emdeh/emdeh.github.io/_posts/2024-01-15-devvortex-walkthrough.md

 Requests/sec.: 0
 ```

-This was also added  to `/etc/hosts` to allow the site to be browsed.
+This is added  to `/etc/hosts` to allow the site to be browsed.

 ```bash
 ┌──(kali㉿kali)-[~/Documents/HTB-Machines/devvortex/scans]